-If you are asking, where can I get a mobile loan in Kenya?
-Well, here is a list of money lending apps in Kenya in 2020.
+Are you looking for a loan in Kenya?
+Well, read through this list of loan apps in Kenya in 2020.

 We are living in exciting times where you can get everything from the palms of your hands, including obtaining credit.

-This article will review all the money lending apps in Kenya available today.
-If an app is missing, kindly suggest in the comments below or send me details and I will review it.
+This article will review the popular loan apps in Kenya available today.
+If an app is missing, kindly suggest in the comments below or send me details, and I will review it.

 - HF Whizz

-Let’s dive into the details of each money lending app
+Let’s dive into the details of each mobile loan app:

 1. Branch Loan App

 The first loan app in Kenya to review is Branch.
-A popular app that was introduced to Kenyans in 2015 by Branch International.
-Branch is not only available in Kenya but can be found in Tanzania and Nigeria.
+It is a popular app that was introduced to Kenyans in 2015 by Branch International.
+The Branch loan app is not only available in Kenya but can be found in Tanzania and Nigeria.

 The mobile loan app gives its users loans up to KES 50,000.

-To get started on Branch App, you download the App from Google Play store, use Facebook to signup and login and automatically you will know if you qualify for a loan or not.
+To get started on Branch App, you download the App from Google Play, use Facebook to signup, and login, and automatically you will know if you qualify for a loan or not.
 If you are approved for a loan, you will receive it through M-Pesa.

 3. Timiza Loan App